GluuFederation/docs-clustermgr-prod/3.1.4/source/installation/index.md

 - 22 will be used by Cluster Manager to pull logs and make adjustments to the systems

-- 80 and 443 are self explanatory.
+- 80 and 443 are self-explanatory.
 443 must be open between the Load Balancer and the Gluu Server

 - 1636, 4444 and 8989 are necessary for LDAP usage and replication.
 These should be open between Gluu Server nodes